 Brussels

 There’s plenty to do, but you can cover the vast majority of the main sites in one (very long) day.
-Begin by making your way to Grand Place – the hub of the city – before nipping over to the nearby Mannekin Pis for a little bit of light relief.
+Begin by making your way to Grand Place – the hub of the city – before nipping over to the nearby Manneken Pis for a little bit of light relief.

 The Atomium is a short metro ride away from the centre of the city, as are the likes of the Magritte Museum and Mont des Arts (though the latter is just a steep stroll away, too).
 And, before you head back to Paris, make sure you stop by Delirium for a pint of the good stuff.
 I’m talking about Delirium Red, of course.